Felipeortizvi/Pathfinder/README.md

 Left click 3, 4, 5....: Places barriers

-Hovering over node and pressing "w" allows tou to place water node.
+Hovering over node and pressing "w" allows you to place water node.
 This is a weighted node of 2, which allows you to go through walls at a cost of 2 nodes.

 To play: Press space bar.